VSecDK/vsec.dk/_posts/2021-09-11-using-securitytxt-to-improve-communication-and-collaboration.md

   - Disclosure
 ---

-There have been multiple cases in Denmark where attempts to contact various danish security teams have had a bad outcome due to missing/unclear security disclosure policies and the lack of information on how to find a relevant points of security contact within a specific company.
+There have been multiple cases where attempts to contact security teams have had a bad outcome due to missing/unclear security disclosure policies and the general lack of information on how to find a relevant security point of contact within a company.

 ## Security disclosure gone wrong